Age Suggestion

 Yes

-Raw milk cheeses, like traditional unpasteurized brie, carry the risk of several infections, some of which can be serious and even fatal.
+Raw milk cheeses, like traditional unpasteurized brie, carry a high risk of foodborne illness.
 Know that pasteurized soft cheeses are not without risk; they can become infected with Listeria if the cheese is produced in facilities with unsanitary conditions or if it is not stored or handled safely.
 Baking pasteurized brie to an internal temperature of at least 165 degrees Fahrenheit (74 degrees Celsius) reduces the risk of illness.
+There is no age at which it is considered completely safe to offer raw/unpasteurized cheeses to babies and children.

 Every baby develops on their own timeline, and the suggestions on how to cut or prepare particular foods are generalizations for a broad audience.